VelaOBA/VelaSMS/README.md

     }
 ```

-Also in your Activities OnPause(), unregister the broadcaset receivers as shown below:
+Also in your Activity's `OnPause()`, unregister the broadcaset receivers as shown below:

 ```
 @Override